futurearchitecture/ArchVault/README.md

 # ArchVault
 Knowledge Management for Technical Architects

-This is a project to create an [Obsidian.md](https://obsidian.md/) Vault to aid all types of technical architecture such as Solution, Software and Data by using various types of automation including AI.
+This is a project to create an [Obsidian.md](https://obsidian.md/) Vault to aid all types of Technical Architecture such as Solution, Software and Data by using various types of automation including AI.

 The intention is that this Vault can be open and used after downloading or cloning  it with little configuration.